Netflix's Grand Army Is Triggering. This Is Why You'll Watch It Anyway

 The spine of Grand Army comes from Slut, a play by the show’s creator, Katie Cappiello.
 In both projects, protagonist Joey Del Marco (Odessa A’zion in Grand Army) is raped by her closest male friends during a night out.
 To set the stakes devastatingly high, Grand Army does not introduce you to Joey’s attackers — George Wright (Anthony Ippolito), Luke Friedman (Brian Altemus), and silent bystander Tim Deleney (Thelonius Serrell-Freed) — as villains.
 They’re painted as feminist fuckboys who care deeply about Joey.
 These are the kinds of friends who are willing to piss off their school’s most powerful administrators if it means sticking up for Joey.
 Yet they rape her in the back of a taxi.

 Television often depicts sexual assault through flashes or the suggestion of violence.
 Grand Army does not.
 Joey’s assault is an unrelenting scene that lasts a little over a minute, although it feels much longer.
 It will likely be too visceral for anyone who has actually experienced the kind of violence Joey does.
-What begins as a silly, youthful makeout session in a cab escalates to George and Luke forcing themselves onto Joey as she begs them to just “wait” a second.
+What begins as a silly, youthful makeout session in a cab escalates to Geroge and Luke forcing themselves onto Joey as she begs them to just “wait” a second.
 They ignore her.
 Tim, recently spurned by Joey, looks on quietly as she stops fighting.
 Her eyes glaze over, and her body becomes limp as her pleas go unheard.

 Advertisement